-The Table 5-11 below presents availability expressed as the capacity factor of the wind plants used in this study, developed from the AWS Truepower simulated wind plant output.
-Capacity factor is a measure of the actual energy produced by a generator as a percentage of its full potential for every hour of the year.
-A wind plant with a 30% capacity factor produces energy that totals only 30% of the equipment's potential based on its nameplate rating (nameplate times 8760 hours).
-This means that the majority of the time, the wind plant is producing well below its rated potential or full nameplate.
-One minus the capacity factor is a measure of the expected unavailability of the wind plant.
+unavailability of the wind plant.
 Data is presented for the years 2005 and 2006 because wind varies not only over the short term but from year to year as well.
 Of the three years of wind data AWS, the year 2005 had the lowest wind availability and 2006 had the highest.
 Also, data for alternative tower heights is presented.
 In the NYCA, the latest generation of wind plants has 80 meter tower heights while future plants are expected to move to 100 meter tower heights because of the higher capacity factors they can provide.
 For the study, the first 1,500 MW of installed wind was simulated with 80 meter towers while the balance was with 100 meter towers.

-Wind Offshore Capacity Factor Capacity Factor for Wind Plants for Wind Plants with 100 Meter Year with 100 Meter with 80 Meter Tower Heights Tower Heights Tower Heights 2005 26.4% 30.9% 37.9%
+Year Capacity Factor for Wind Plants with 80 Meter Tower Heights Capacity Factor for Wind Plants with 100 Meter Tower Heights Wind Offshore with 100 Meter Tower Heights

+2005 26.4% 30.9% 37.9%

+2006 29.7% 34.0% 40.4%